 You are warmly encouraged to leave a comment here.
 Your comments are emailed directly to me so rest assured I read and treasure every one.
 Thank you for supporting my blog with your comment.
 X

 Hello and thank you for visiting the HenHouse.
-I'm a stay-at-home thirty-something mum looking after Mr HenHouse and the Munchkin, aged 11 (going on 15).
-We have three fabulous cats who we adore and spoil rotten: Charlie Boy, Vorey Puss and Jacky Ginge.
-We split our time between our Victorian home in London and our weekend bolthole in the West Country which is a dinky 16th Century thatched cottage.
-I have always loved vintage, particularly the pink and flowery.
-I have collections of eiderdowns, china and fabrics to name just a few.
+I'm a stay-at-home thirty-something mum looking after Mr HenHouse and the Munchkin, aged 13 (going on 18).
+We also have a gorgeous and very spoiled ginger tom, Charlie Boy.
+Sadly we had to say goodbye to our two other furry boys this year.
+We have recently moved from the city to our dream home in the West Country.
+I have always loved vintage and have collections of eiderdowns, china and fabrics to name just a few.
 I love sewing and am an avid patchworker and quilter.
 As a family, we are dotty about the past and love the 1940s, often dressing up for re-enactment events.
-To fund my fabric habit, I have the occasional stall at craft fairs and sell handmade items over the 'net, too.
-Our homes have been featured in magazines and I'm pretty nutty about interiors.
+To fund my fabric habit, I sell handmade items in my Etsy shop.
+I'm pretty nutty about interiors, too and our homes have been featured in various magazines.

 I own the copyright to all the designs featured in my blog and blogshop (unless expressly stated that the design belongs to another) and items may not be copied for sale or financial gain.